jillesvangurp/kt-search/docs/src/test/kotlin/documentation/projectreadme/readme-outro.md

 The future is going to be about using the pure kotlin multi-platform client.
 Of course, you may combine that with other clients; including the old RestHighLevel client or even the legacy client.

-This project is currently under development.
+## Goals/todo's:

-Goals:
+For more detail refer to the issue tracker.
+This is merely my high level plan.

 - [x] Extract the kotlin DSLs to a multi platform module.
 - [x] Rename the project to kt-search and give it its own repository